CS-UIT-AI-CLUB/covid-stat/README.md

 ## Features

 - Fetch real-time statistics from Bo Y Te Viet Nam (https://ncov.moh.gov.vn/).
-- Data will be automatically fetched every 10 minutes and stored in redis database.
+- Data will be automatically fetched every 10 minutes and stored in MongoDB.
 - REST API for fast and easy access to fetched data.

 ## Table of contents